waku-org/pm/ROADMAP.md

 Expected to receive and action feedback from the usage of Waku libraries.
 Feedback may be consolidated in a milestone.

+### Waku Node on Raspberry Pi and Dappnode

+Maintain nwaku node packages/images for Raspberry Pi and Dappnode.

+Note: intent is to have the heavy work done via grant/bounties.

 ### Operator Feature Requests

 - **Deliverables**: (2)